Accessing your project workspace

 Note: If you wish to use multi-display, right click on your VM icon, click ‘Settings’, and turn off ‘Use default settings’.
 You should now see options for how you would like to display your VM.

 Click into one of the computer icons and you will be taken to a login screen to reconfirm your identity, before access is granted to enter your VM.
-This may not appear if you have recently logged in, through a similar window.
+This may not appear if you have recently entered your credentials, through a similar window.

 Enter Password